zPatch/zPatch.github.io/README.md

-## robust textile input
+##zPatch - robust textile input

-This is the home of zPatch - a textile sensor design aimed at making wearable textile sensors more robust and versetile.
+This is the home of zPatch - a sensor design for more robust and versetile textile input.

 zPatches were presented as a [paper at TEI](www.putthelinkhere).

 ### How to build a zPatch

-A step-by step tutorial on how to build a zPatch zan be found on [Instructables].
+A step-by step tutorial on how to build a zPatch zan be found on [Instructables](www.puttheotherlinkhere.com).

 We also created a tiny DIY set that we distribute at conferences and events.
-The DIY set has its own [repo].
+The DIY set has its own [repo](the.link).

 ### The Code